sub-lunar/wpinstall/README.md

 # wpinstall

-Shell script to install a new WordPress in a subdirectory of the current dir
+~~Shell~~ Zsh script to install a new WordPress in a subdirectory of the current dir

 ## Dependencies/Prerequisites

+I changed the shebang from #!/bin/sh to #!/usr/bin/env zsh because the script uses the source command to load config and zsh is the shell I’m using.

 wpinstall expects you to have the `wpsalt` script installed.
 (For `wpsalt`, look at my other repo.)